ChgoChad/companynewspcfcontrol/README.md

 In this version of the companynews component the user can switch between **Bing News** and a **Bing Web** search.
 Both types of searches are available under the same API key, however they have different endpoints.
 In the `Base URL` field you will need to concatenate both endpoints with a `|` character in between them.
    1. Select **Business Rules** from the form editor, and then select **New Business Rule** from the bottom of the right pane.
    2. In the business rule designer, select **Condition** on the designer canvas, set **Field** to `Account Name` and **Operator** to `Contains data`, and then select **Apply**.
-   3. Then, select the **Components** tab, drag a **Set Field Value** action, and provide a field value where **Field** is `newsapikey` and the value is the Key you copied from the Azure Cognitive Services properties.
+   3. Then, select the **Components** tab, drag a **Set Field Value** action, and provide a field value where **Field** is `newsapikey` and the value is the Key you copied from the Bing Search API properties in Azure.
    4. Create another **Set Field Value** action where **Field** is `newsurl` and add the value as the Endpoint you copied from the Azure Cognitive Services properties.
 Make sure to append `/v7.0/news/search` at the end of news URL.
    5. After the Bing News URL type the `|` character.
-Now append the Bing Websearch endpoint from Azure.
+Now append the Bing Web Search endpoint from Azure.
 The final URL should look similiar to this:
    ```
    https://api.bing.microsoft.com/v7.0/news/search|https://api.bing.microsoft.com/v7.0/search
    ```